 The number one reason so many salespeople fail at securing appointments is they continually use the same rehashed email template or cold calling script.
 Sure, the majority of your emails will have similar elements and calls-to-action, but no two emails should be entirely the same.
 You have to find a way to add personal touches.
 With enough personalization, the recipient should feel like you’re talking to them, and only them.

-Here are some ways can learn about a prospective customer:
+Here are some ways can learn about a prospective client:

 - Take a look at their LinkedIn profile for job descriptions, endorsements, recent awards, promotions, and other interests you can use to personalize your conversation.